How One Tweet By Kylie Jenner Cost Snapchat $1.3 Billion Dollars

 With celebrity and personal branding comes

 According to CNN Money, following this tweet Snapchat’s stock immediately fell 6% which equaled 1.3 billion dollars!

 Reading this tweet made my jaw drop.
 I knew the Kardashian brand was strong, but not that strong.
 It made me think about how little startups control some outside forces.

-Maybe we should update Porter’s Five Industry forces to include a sixth component:
+Maybe we should update Porter’s Five Industry forces to include

 The Rise Of The Celebrity Influencer

 Celebrities have been aptly compared to Greek gods and goddesses: teenagers with too much power.

 Kylie, fresh out of her teenage phase, simply has too much power.
 I’m not saying she doesn’t deserve some of it, but do you think any government official would have that much effect if they said something similar online?

 This is the world we live in.
 Celebrities are key influencers, entrepreneurs, and entertainers/actors.
 In fact,